awsdocs/amazon-aurora-user-guide/doc_source/USER_PIT.md

 1. Choose **Latest restorable time** to restore to the latest possible time, or choose **Custom** to choose a time\.

    If you chose **Custom**, enter the date and time that you want to restore the cluster to\.
+**Note**
+Times are shown in your local time zone, which is indicated by an offset from Coordinated Universal Time \(UTC\)\.
+For example, UTC\-5 is Eastern Standard Time/Central Daylight Time\.

 1. For **DB instance identifier**, enter the name of the restored DB instance, and then complete the other options\.